IvanPibiri/Business-Card/README.md

 #  Project Description

-Basic Business Card with my contact and info made with React library.
+Basic Business Card with my contacts and info made with React library.

 #  React